The People Matter the Most

 Along with much experience in industrial automation, maintenance, installation and repair, Jeremy has broad-based manufacturing experience — everything from GMP (Good Manufacturing Process) work in an FDA-regulated facility to melt shop and substation electrical work in a steel mill.
 He has served in engineering roles for Honda of America, EWI (manufacturing technologies) and Scotts Miracle-Gro Company.

-Jeremy earned an associate degree in Electro Mechanical Engineering from Columbus State Community College.
-He is certified as an EPA Section 608 Universal Technician.
+Jeremy earned an associate degree in Electromechanical Engineering from Columbus State Community College.

 Dave LaRussa joined the team in May 2018.
-He has 20 years experience in sales, most recently with the Formica Group.
-He has directed sales teams at the national and global levels and is skilled at developing methods to solve problems and improve efficiencies.
-Dave directs the sales team at Apeks, helps streamline and implement processes to help improve the customer experience.
+He has had over 20 years’ experience in sales, most recently with the Formica Group.
+Dave has directed sales teams at national and global levels and is skilled at developing methods to solve problems and improve efficiencies.
+He directs the sales and marketing team to streamline and implement processes to continually improve the customer experience.

 Gero (gear-ro) and Nela (neh-la) are Apeks Supercritical’s canine companions and official greeters.
 They spend their time alternatively playing and hunting snacks.
 Both are highly trained, well behaved, incredibly responsive German Shepherds.
 Except for that one time (@8:37 in the video below)…